DrArzter/device_registry/README.md

 # Device Registry API

-This is a Ruby on Rails API for managing device assignments to users, built as a technical assignment.
+A Ruby on Rails API for managing device assignments to users, built as a technical assignment.

-The API provides endpoints for assigning a device to a user and returning it, with business logic encapsulated in service objects and fully covered by tests.
+It provides endpoints to assign/unassign devices to/from users.
+Business logic is encapsulated in service objects, and the project is fully covered by tests.

 ---